Oilers Gameday: Vs. Canucks

 The Lines:

-Russell will draw back in up front in place of Kyle Turris, who played his first game in a while on Tuesday.
-Turris, Tyler Ennis, Evan Bouchard, William Lagesson and Alex Stalock will be the healthy scratches for Edmonton tonight.
+Dmitry Kulikov (undisclosed) missed practice on Friday and will not play tonight.
+Kris Russell (lower body) is still unavailable, so William Lagesson will draw in.
+Evan Bouchard, Tyler Ennis, Kyle Turris, Patrick Russell and Alex Stalock will be healthy scratches.

-Joakim Nygard (hand) remains day-to-day, while Zack Kassian (lower body) and Slater Koekkoek (upper body) remain on LTIR.
-Kassian is back skating but unlikely to play again during the regular season, while Koekkoek will be evaluated again in 7-10 days.
+Joakim Nygard (hand) remains day-to-day, while Zack Kassian (lower body) and Slater Koekkoek (upper body) are on LTIR.

 Edmonton Oilers Lines: